 It’s not a digital nomad and remote work website.It’s more of a traditional job website, but it, of course, also contains jobs that can be done remotely.
 Just be sure to use the Advanced Job Search functionality to display only the positions that are interesting for you.

 It can be more difficult to find a remote job on Indeed.com, so I would personally first try out the other options I mention in this article.
 If you don’t manage to find anything, try Indeed.com.

 YOUR OWN Social media

 Social media is a great tool when looking for a remote job.
 There are countless Facebook groups focused on the digital nomad lifestyle, remote work or even in specific fields.

-It might be a bit more difficult, because you firstly have to look for the groups and only then for jobs themselves, but trust me, it can be really worth it.
+It might be a bit more difficult because you first have to look for the groups and only then for jobs themselves, but trust me, it can be really worth it.